KKA-0/TimeShaasan/README.md

 <details><summary>Introduction</summary>
-The Initiative to Become The King of your Time, The name "Time Shaasan" is inspired why hindi word "Shaasan" which means Rule.
+The Initiative to Become The King of your Time, The name "Time Shaasan" is inspired why hindi word "Shaasan/शासन" which means Rule.
 Time Shaasan Aims to Allow it's users to Control/Organize there time Effectively with many inbuilt Features.
 </details>

 <details><summary>Set up Locally</summary>